iSchomer/Dualfoil_Storage_Device/user_guide.md

 ##Input

 Dualfoil reads in all required information from the following two files:
-* dualfoil5.in (named "li-ion.in" for 5.2):
+* dualfoil5.in (defaulted to "li-ion.in" for 5.2):
-  1. includes all the main data read in for simulation, with a discription beside each variable
+  1. includes all the main data read in for simulation, with a description beside each variable
   2. *includes* `restart`, *the usage of which is described below*
 * li-ion-ebar.in which includes data for activation energies

 ##Output

-Dual generates the following output files:
+Dualfoil generates the following output files:
 * dualfoil5.out: provides main data such as potential and current for each timestep
-* profiles.out: includes detailed profiles accross the length of the cell for each timestep +increasing the number of nodes along the length of the cell is controlled with `il2` in main input +increasing the number of profiles printed from the timesteps is controlled with `il3` in main input
+* profiles.out: includes detailed profiles accross the length of the cell for each timestep
+  + increasing the number of nodes along the length of the cell is controlled with `il2` in main input
+  + increasing the number of profiles printed from the timesteps is controlled with `il3` in main input
 * resistances.out: tracks resistance within each compartment of the cell over time
 * halfcells.out: breaks up potential into `V neg` and `V pos`
 * *df_caebat.out: for generating CAEBAT output; four columns of unlabeled values*